tomicapretto/etc/lessons/lesson_02.md

 We already got some insights about the weight.
 For example, we know the average fish weighs 400 grams.
 But that doesn't mean that 400 grams is a good number to represent all the fish!

 Also, we're Bayesians and we love distributions.
 So why don't just see the entire the distribution of all the weights?

+Here we see taller bins for lower weights and shorter ones for higher weights.
+In other words, smaller weights are more common.

+As you may recall from the Introductory Course, when a distribution has this shape it is said it is a right-skewed distribution (because it has a long tail on the right side).
+So the distribution of weights is right-skewed.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->